Margin Requirement: How Collateral Defines Your Risk

 Conclusion

-Whether you are trading forex, stocks, crypto, or spread betting, understanding and managing your margin requirement is a key component for success.
+Whether trading forex, stocks, crypto, or spread betting, understanding and managing margin requirement is a key component of sound position management.

 Anton Palovaara